StackUp-Digital/FE-Test/README.md

 Imagine you are presented with the following user story:

-> As a User I want a means of checking the weather forecast so that I can plan activities for my trip accordingly.
+> As a User I want the ability to check the weather forecast for a given location so that I can plan activities for my trip.

 We would like you to create a weather widget that could be used as part of a travel website.
 This widget should: